 Much of the money currently in the fund came from previous fundraising efforts, such as golf tournaments, as well as sales of the pasta sauce, Cianci and Mansolillo said.

 The fund now makes most of its income from investments and has received only $450 in contributions since 2005, according to forms filed with the IRS.

 In that sense, Mansolillo said, past sauce sales are benefiting Providence school children today.
 But he also acknowledged that the meaning of the line "Benefiting Providence School Children" might not be entirely clear to consumers.

 "At the end of the day, I think we should just take it off," he said.
 "It's giving an impression that possibly we're going to the bank on this.
 That we're banking our scholarship on this when we're not, and we don't have to."

 Newman's Own, the food company founded by the late actor Paul Newman, gives all after-tax profits to charity, something it specifically states on its label.
-Mansolillo said Capital Innovations, the company that sells Cianci's sauce and where Cianci serves as president, was intentionally vague on the label and didn't make specific promises because, "We didn't want to be held anything."
+Mansolillo said Capital Innovations, the company that sells Cianci's sauce and where Cianci serves as president, was intentionally vague on the label and didn't make specific promises because, "We didn't want to be held to anything."

 Cianci and Mansolillo said sales have been hurt in past years by mismanagement from some of the sauce's previous distributors, one of which went bankrupt.
 During the time when Cianci was in prison from 2002 to 2007, the sauce sometimes was not on the shelves at all.